Rev BISANZE Pierre Claver

 The 684 Protestant Church schools, including 42 nursery schools, 552 primary schools, and 90 secondary schools, currently have 68 teachers and 2,324 children, 5,872 teachers and 429,758 students, and 1,370 teachers and 38,362 students, respectively.

-We have therefore set ourselves qualitative and quantitative objectives to achieve within a three-year period (from July 2007 to June 2010), which is the current phase of our program.
+We have therefore set ourselves qualitative and quantitative objectives to be achieved within a three-year period (from July 2007 to June 2010), which is the current phase of our program.

 The training